google/deepvariant/docs/deepvariant-tpu-training-case-study.md

 The top line I got was this:

 ```
-308400  96761.0 0.998816494654
+35700   96547.0 0.99898486622
 ```

-This means the model checkpoint that performs the best on the validation set is `${TRAINING_DIR}/model.ckpt-27600`.
+This means the model checkpoint that performs the best on the validation set is `${TRAINING_DIR}/model.ckpt-35700`.
 Based on this result, a few thoughts came into mind:

 1. Training more steps didn't seem to help much.
 Did the training overfit?
+1. Currently we save checkpoints every 5 minutes (set by `save_interval_secs`).
-1. It might make sense to save checkpoints more frequently so we can observe this curve with finer granularity.
+    We could save checkpoints more frequently so we can observe this curve with finer granularity.

 But for now, let's use this model to do the final evaluation on the test set and see how much we get.